axelfj/spotify-api/README.md

 # 🎧 Spotify Track Metadata API

 A lightweight Spring Boot demo that connects to the Spotify API, fetches track metadata using ISRC codes, and stores them temporarily using an in-memory H2 database.
+You'll need to have Java 21 with the proper JDK, and it's recommended to run it on IntelliJ.

 ## 🚀 Features